somesh636/Heart-Disease-Detection-Using-Machine-Learning-/docs/requirement_spec.md

 +-- docs <br/>
 |	+-- (documentation) <br/>
 +-- docker <br/>
-|	+-- (docker config files) <br/r>
+|	+-- (docker config files) <br/>
 +-- (Other config files) <br/>

 ## Testing
-Since this project is relatively small, only unit tests should be considered and these should be written for every module.
+Since this project is relatively small, only unit tests should be necessary and must therefore take priority.
+However, higher level tests should be considered and implemented if possible.